Pinterest Pixel

 Horizontal Bar Chart

-Changing Colors and Adding Data Labels for Better Understanding
+Change Colors and Add Data Labels

 Adding a splash of color and inserting informative data labels can turn a bland bar chart into an insightful visual story.
 Take advantage of Excel’s vast color palette to differentiate between categories or highlight specific data points.